coinbase-samples/intx-sdk-dotnet/README.md

 For an example of how to use the client, see the [`Example`](src/CoinbaseSdk/IntxExample/example/Example.cs) class under the CoinbaseSdk.IntxExample.Example namespace.

-**Warning**: this does place a market order for a very small amount of ADA.
+**Warning**: this does place a limit order for a very small amount of ETH-USDC.
 Please ensure that you have the necessary funds in your account before running this code.
+If you do have the necessary funds, you may need to track the order incase network errors result in an inability to automatically cancel the order.